 Art.
-7ter - Supplementary pension insurance
+7b - Supplementary pension insurance

-Each company shall discuss with the staff delegation the possible setting-up of a supplementary pension scheme in accordance with the law of 8 June 1999 on supplementary pension schemes.
+The ACA acknowledges the importance of supplementary pension insurance Each company shall discuss with the staff delegation the possible setting-up of a supplementary pension scheme in accordance with the law of 8 June 1999 on supplementary pension schemes, as amended.

 Art.
-7quater - Applicable penalty payments
+7c - Applicable on-call system